 |Full structure of propane||Skeletal structure of propane|

 Only the bonds between carbons have been drawn, and these have been drawn in a "zig-zag" manner.
-Note that there is no representation of hydrogens in a skeletal structure.
+Note that there is no evidence of hydrogens in a skeletal structure.
 Since, in the absence of double or triple bonds, carbon makes four bonds total, the presence of hydrogens is implicit.
 Whenever an insufficient number of bonds to a carbon atom are specified in the structure, it is assumed that the rest of the bonds are made to hydrogens.
 For example, if the carbon atom makes only one explicit bond, there are three hydrogens implicitly attached to it.
 If it makes two explicit bonds, there are two hydrogens implicitly attached, etc. Note also that two lines are sufficient to represent three carbon atoms.
 It is the bonds only that are being drawn out, and it is understood that there are carbon atoms (with three hydrogens attached!) at the terminal ends of the structure.

 When hydrocarbons contain only single bonds, they are called alkanes.
 Alkanes are named using a prefix for the number of carbon atoms they contain, followed by the suffix -ane.
 The following table lists the rules for naming alkanes.